reebalazs/buster-qunit/README.rst

 buster-qunit
 ============

-An adapter to enable running QUnit tests from buster.js.
+An adapter to enable running QUnit tests from BusterJS.

 Installation
 ============